Jashwanafathima/EX_12_Graphical/README.md

 ## Ex.No:12 Design an application that draws basic graphical primitives on the screen.
+## PROGRAM:
+Program to create and design an android application that draws basic graphical primitives on the screen.

+Developed by: JASHWANA FATHIMA S

+Registeration Number :212222040059

+Date : 4.11.2024
 ## AIM:
 To create and design an android application that draws basic graphical primitives on the screen using Android Studio.